 German soft pretzels.
 A good German laugenbrezel is expected to be thick and soft in the middle, thin and crunchy outside, and shaped into three equal loops.

 A typically heavy, slightly sweet rye bread traditionally made with sourdough starter and coarsely ground rye.
 Today, pumpernickel is commonly made with a combination of rye flour and whole rye berries.
-Alex has got me so hyped for it that I can’t wait to try them beside all other German breads.

 A German fresh sausage traditionally made with finely ground pork and veal, and seasoned with salt, white pepper and paprika as well as herbs like chives and parsley.